 Tips for Treating the Flu

-Some people are at high risk for serious complications if they get the flu, including children younger than 5 years old, pregnant women, people with asthma, and those with weakened immune systems.
-If they get the flu and their symptoms are reported within the first 2 days of the illness, a doctor might prescribe an antiviral medicine.
+If they get the flu and report symptoms within the first 2 days of the illness, a doctor might prescribe an antiviral medicine.
 But these medicines usually only shorten the course of the infection by 1 or 2 days.

 If your child gets the flu:

 - Offer plenty of liquids.
 Fever, which is common with the flu, can lead to dehydration.
 Offer plain water, ice pops, icy drinks mixed in a blender, and soft fruits (like melons or grapes).